anbusto/TestDocs/source/index.rst

 This is my test PyRIID website for information on the module.

-Check out the :doc:`usage` section for further information, including how to :ref:`install` the project.
+Check out the :doc:`usage` section for further information, including how to install the project.

 .. note::